Lord-of-the-Rings-Middle-Earth-Mod/Lord-of-the-Rings-Middle-Earth-Mod/CONTRIBUTING.md

 The Github options are just a backup option for those without discord.

 ### Bug Reports
-If you have a bug to report, please do so using our discord in the [bug-report channel](https://discord.com/channels/1237739289689985138/1286200697045520405).
+When you wish to report a bug, you can do so either in our [bug-report channel](https://discord.com/channels/1237739289689985138/1286200697045520405) on our discord, or using the [bug-report issue template]() here on GitHub.
-Should you not have discord you can use our Issue Template for Bug Reports.
-Please provide as much Information as you can for bug reports, this helps us fix the bugs.
+Please provide as much and as detailed information as you can.

+For further information on how to report a bug check out https://www.chiark.greenend.org.uk/~sgtatham/bugs.html

+If you want to know more about the workflow behind a bug-report, you can check out the [wiki](https://github.com/Lord-of-the-Rings-Middle-Earth-Mod/Lord-of-the-Rings-Middle-Earth-Mod/wiki/Workflow-Documentation#bug-report).
 ### Suggestions
+Suggestions can be submitted either on our [discord](https://discord.com/channels/1237739289689985138/1283840850144792616) or via a [GitHub Discussion](https://github.com/Lord-of-the-Rings-Middle-Earth-Mod/Lord-of-the-Rings-Middle-Earth-Mod/discussions/categories/ideas-and-suggestions).

-If you have a suggestion, please share it on our discord in the [suggestion channel](https://discord.com/channels/1237739289689985138/1283840850144792616).
+Before posting a suggestion, please make sure it isn´t already planned on our [Roadmap](https://github.com/Lord-of-the-Rings-Middle-Earth-Mod/Lord-of-the-Rings-Middle-Earth-Mod/blob/master/ROADMAP.md) or has already been posted to [discord](https://discord.com/channels/1237739289689985138/1283840850144792616) or [GitHub](https://github.com/Lord-of-the-Rings-Middle-Earth-Mod/Lord-of-the-Rings-Middle-Earth-Mod/discussions/categories/ideas-and-suggestions).

-Please describe your suggestion as detailed as possible when sharing it.
-If you don´t have discord, you can create a GitHub Discussion to share a suggestion.
+Please give as much context alongside your suggestion as you can and describe it as detailed as possible.
+That will allow us to understand your idea better without having to ask everything from you first.
+If you are suggesting something with textures, please provide an example if possible.

+For more information on how to properly make a suggestion check out https://nohello.net/en/ and https://xyproblem.info/

+You can get more information on the full suggestion workflow on the [wiki](https://github.com/Lord-of-the-Rings-Middle-Earth-Mod/Lord-of-the-Rings-Middle-Earth-Mod/wiki/Workflow-Documentation#suggestion).
 ---

 ## Translations